 So what’s contributing to the position’s rise?
 As Business Insider noted, “While the concept of live streaming has been around for years, mobile-first video platforms with user-generated content have just recently begun to make serious waves thanks to improved video quality, faster broadband speeds, and enhanced mobile technology.”
 This increase in live streaming also has a trickle down effect for video on-demand as well.
 In fact, 19% of organizations are adding 25 hours of video content or more to their corporate libraries each month.
-This is in 2013, according to a joint IBM Cloud Video and Wainhouse Research report.
+This is in 2013, according to a joint IBM and Wainhouse Research report.

 As the need for this role grows, workers who are adept at video production and can keep a cool head when the inevitable disruptions occur during live events will find a new outlet for their talents.
 Video integration into social and business platforms continue to fuel the growth of this industry, meaning the long-term outlook for such streaming video jobs is solid.